navibyte/geospatial/README.md

 **Geospatial** data structures, tools and utilities for [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/) mobile developers.

-**This repository is at BETA stage, interfaces not fully final yet.**

 The [geocore](https://pub.dev/packages/geocore) library package, based on Dart code hosted by this repository, provides geospatial data structures (features, geometry and metadata) and utilities to parse